bashnesnos/grepp/README.md

 ### Joining your threads

 Sometimes it's essential to get the whole logging info for a thread, where something interesting has happened.
 So why not?
-Specify thread start pattern, thread end pattern and grepp will join them into one piece.
+Specify thread start pattern, thread end pattern and grepp will join them into one piece and order by the appearance order.

-TODO: well, currently thread log entries after the match are printed, i.e. the stuff before is not.
-Just realized that while typing this

 ### Parse most of a regex configuration required from your logging subsystem configuration file